Medically reviewed by Drugs.com. Last updated on Jun 18, 2022.

 - Digestive problems.
 Severe kyphosis can compress the digestive tract, causing problems such as acid reflux and difficulty with swallowing.

-Your doctor will generally conduct a thorough physical examination, including checking your height.
-You may be asked to bend forward from the waist while your doctor views your spine from the side.
-Your doctor might also perform a neurological exam to check your reflexes and muscle strength.
+Your health care provider will generally conduct a thorough physical examination, including checking your height.
+You may be asked to bend forward from the waist while the provider views your spine from the side.
+You may also undergo a neurological exam to check your reflexes and muscle strength.

 - X-rays or CT scans.
 X-rays can determine the degree of curvature and detect deformities of the vertebrae.
 A CT scan might be recommended if your doctor wants more-detailed images.

 - MRI.
-These images can detect infection or a tumor in your spine.
+Using radio waves and a strong magnetic field, MRIs can detect infection or a tumor in your spine.

 - Nerve tests.
-If you are experiencing numbness or muscle weakness, your doctor may recommend tests to determine how well nerve impulses are traveling between your spinal cord and your extremities.
+If you are experiencing numbness or muscle weakness, you may need tests to determine how well nerve impulses are traveling between your spinal cord and your extremities.

 - Bone density tests.
-Low-density bone can worsen kyphosis.
+Low-density bone can worsen kyphosis and often can be improved with medications.

 Kyphosis treatment depends on the cause and severity of your condition.